NixOS containers in ChromeOS

 # How-to: USB forwarding

-In order to use hardware keys within the container, we will also need to set up USB forwarding.
+In order to use hardware keys within the container, you will also need to set up USB forwarding.

 Every time you plug a USB device in, ChromeOS should prompt you whether you want to connect it to Android or Linux.
-That has never worked for me, so I just went the CLI way.
+Connecting it to Linux this way has never worked for me, possibly because this method attach the device to the VM, but not to the container.
+Instead, I just use the CLI.

 Insert the device and then navigate to chrome://usb-internals